D7ry/cs184-proj-writeup/proj1/writeup.md

 ```

 #### Getting mipmap level
-Regardless of the specific texture sampling method we use, first we need to approximate the nearest mipmap level to the pixel by calculating the texture footpring.
-To do so, we calculate the UV of points next to the point to be sampled, and approximate the delta UV.
+Regardless of the specific texture sampling method we use, first, we need to approximate the nearest mipmap level to the pixel by calculating the texture footprint.
+To do so, we calculate the UV of points next to the point to be sampled and approximate the delta UV.

 This is done at the rasterizer part of the pipeline, where we have access to the triangle's UV coordinates: